binpash/pash/docs/tutorial.md

 # A Short PaSh Tutorial

-This tutorial covers the `pash`'s main functionality and key contributions as presented in the EuroSys paper.
+This tutorial covers the `pash`'s main functionality.
 Here is the table of contents:

 0. [Introduction](#introduction)